Johnson Controls International plc

 JCI

-Johnson Controls is a global leader in building technologies, specializing in heating, ventilation, air conditioning, and refrigeration equipment.
+Johnson Controls is a global leader specializing in heating, ventilation, and air conditioning (HVAC) equipment.

 Analyzed by Rockflow Bobby Quantitative Model ✓ Updated Daily